jprudent/muguet/README.md

 Infinitite relations, reusable infinitely, no quirks (like in Strapi "components")

-Development workflow must be seamless (auto-reloading, ...)
+Development workflow must be seamless (auto-reloading, repl-driven, ...)

 Plugins & Plugin exentions (to improve base plugins)

 Provides other ports than http

+What about free form documents ?

+Inferring schemas

+Providing generators

+i18n & localization

+Deeply nested documents

+Write a schema converter from Strapi to Muguet